 Unfortunately, the American health care system is unprepared to meet this demand.
 Due to the aging of the nursing workforce and a bottleneck in the nursing education system, the U.S. Bureau of Labor Statistics projects a shortage of more than 1 million nurses by 2022.
 In South Carolina, the shortage will reach at least 6,400 nurses by 2028.

 What we’re doing about it

-The Take Nursing Higher Campaign will raise $1 million to for nursing scholarships.
+The nursing scholarship campaign will raise $1 million to for nursing scholarships.
 We will use these funds to: